Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 [Your Name]

-How to Write a Resume for your first job
+How to Create a Resume for your first job

-Here’s an example of one resume sample for a first-time job seeker:
+Here’s an example one resume sample for someone who is a new job seeker:

 Name: John Doe

-Contact Information: Telephone number, email address, LinkedIn profile
+Contact Information: Contact number Email address, phone number, LinkedIn profile

 Education:

-- BA in Business Administration XYZ University, Graduated May 2021.
+- Bachelor of Science in Marketing XYZ University, Graduated May 2021.

 Experience: